rnabioco/rnastruct/README.md

                              for paired-end R2 alignments are the same sequence as the RNA

-                          'fr-secondstrand' = second strand sequenced as R1 i.e. R1 alignmnets are the same sequence as the RNA for paired-end R2 alignments are the reverse complement of the RNA
+                          'fr-secondstrand' = second strand sequenced as R1 i.e. R1 alignments are the same sequence as the RNA for paired-end R2 alignments are the reverse complement of the RNA

                           'unstranded' = report strandedness without respect to R1 or R2